dw/csvmonkey/README.md

 # csvmonkey

 This is a header-only vectorized, lazy-decoding, zero-copy CSV file parser.
-The C++ version can process ~1.7GB/sec of raw input in a single thread, the Python version is ~7x faster than `csv.reader` and ~18x faster than `csv.DictReader`, while maintaining a similarly usable interface.
+The C++ version can process ~1.7GB/sec of raw input in a single thread.
+For a basic summing task, the Python version is ~7x faster than `csv.reader` and ~18x faster than `csv.DictReader`, while maintaining a similarly usable interface.

 Requires a CPU supporting Intel SSE4.2 and a C++11 compiler that bundles `smmintrin.h`.